publiccodenet/about/organization/philanthropy.md

 ## Become a donor

-See [our case for support] or [become a donor](https://about.publiccode.net/CONTRIBUTING.html#institutional-giving-and-philanthropy).
+If you're interested in [becoming a donor](https://about.publiccode.net/CONTRIBUTING.html#institutional-giving-and-philanthropy), please read [our case for support] and email us at giving@publiccode.net.